lancopku/SGM/README.md

 ****************************************************************

-## Testing
+### Testing
 You can perform testing with the following command:
 ```
-python3 predict.py -gpus gpu_id -data ./data/save_data/ -batch_size 64 -log results/
+python3 predict.py -gpus gpu_id -data save_data_path -batch_size batch_size -log log_path
 ```

-The predicted labels and evaluation scores will be stored in the folder `results`.
+The predicted labels and evaluation scores will be stored in the folder `log_path`.
 The detailed parameter descriptions can be found in `predict.py`

 *******************************************************************